microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 \end{bmatrix}
 $$

-> Note that we can use mixed-multiplication property of tensor product to see that this is equivalent to applying $X$ gate to the first qubit and applying $H$ gate to the second qubit, in either order:
+> Note that you can use mixed-multiplication property of tensor product to see that this is equivalent to applying $X$ gate to the first qubit and applying $H$ gate to the second qubit, in either order:
 >
 > $$X \otimes H = (I X) \otimes (H I) = (I \otimes H) (X \otimes I)$$
 > $$X \otimes H = (X I) \otimes (I H) = (X \otimes I) (I \otimes H)$$

 This approach can be generalized to larger systems and gates that act on multiple qubits as well.
-It can be less straightforward when a multi-qubit gate is applied to a subset of qubits that are not "adjacent" to each other in the tensor product; we'll see an example later in this kata.
+It can be less straightforward when a multi-qubit gate is applied to a subset of qubits that aren't "adjacent" to each other in the tensor product; you'll see an example later in this kata.

 @[exercise]({
     "id": "multi_qubit_gates__compound_gate",